bitmovin/bitmovin-player-ios-analytics-conviva/README.md

 ```

-If you want to track UI related event such as full-screen state changes add following after initializing the `BMPBitmovinPlayerView`:
+If you want to track UI related events such as full-screen state changes add the following after initializing the `BMPBitmovinPlayerView`:

 ```swift
 convivaAnalytics.playerView = bitmovinPlayerView